top of page

 Cognitive Behavioural Therapy (CBT)

 Cognitive Behavioral Therapy helps individuals recognize patterns between thoughts, emotions, and behaviours.
+This approach may involve:

 • Identifying anxious thought patterns